 Illinois: Route 66 Start to Finish 301 miles (484 km)

-The Gemini Giant, a 30 foot (9 m) tall roadside statue of an astronaut, greets you at the Launching Pad Drive-In.
+The Gemini Giant, a 30-foot (9 m) tall roadside statue of an astronaut, greeted diners and passers-by at the Launching Pad Drive-In for many years.

 The restored Gemini Giant is one of the Muffler Men, three-dimensional roadside advertisements from the 1960s.